 Once you know your maximum tax liability, you can work to reduce it — thereby increasing your available funds and maximizing your tax efficiency.
 One easy way to do this is to contribute to a retirement plan, such as a 401k.
 These contributions will reduce your taxable income, which in turn will create a tax savings.
 If there is not a material difference between your taxable income and monthly expenses, you may need to make sacrifices or lifestyle changes over both the short and long term in order to build tax savings strategies into your cash flow.
 For example, cutting expenses may allow you to save more into a retirement plan, thereby reducing taxes.
 In any case, assessing your cash flow is the first and most important step when measuring your tax efficiency.

+So what is tax deductible?
+While the answer to this question is nuanced, there are a few important factors that come into play.
 When looking for tax deductions, your total gross income is the key determinant.
 The higher your income, the more beneficial tax deduction strategies can be to you.
 Itemizing deductions can certainly help in many cases, but the standard deduction is still the best solution for the vast majority of people who want to lower their tax burden or increase their tax refund.

 If you have children or other dependents, there are plenty of tax deductions and credits available when filing your taxes.
 For example, if you pay for childcare or dependent care while you are working, those costs can be tax deductible.
 Similarly, if you contribute to a 529 account, some states allow for a state income tax deduction — though there is no Federal income tax deduction.